cbitter78/What-I-am-Learning/books/mindset_the_new_psychology_of_success.md

 > Why waste time proving over and over how great you are, when you could be getting better?
 Why hide deficiencies instead of overcoming them?
 Why look for friends or partners who will just shore up your self-esteem instead of ones who will also challenge you to grow?
 And why seek out the tried and true, instead of experiences that will stretch you?
 The passion for stretching yourself and sticking to it, even (or especially) when it’s not going well, is the hallmark of the growth mindset.
 This is the mindset that allows people to thrive during some of the most challenging times in their lives.

 > Mindsets change what people strive for and what they see as success.
 How they change the definition, significance, and impact of failure.
 And how they change the deepest meaning of effort.

+> John Wooden, the legendary basketball coach, says you aren’t a failure until you start to blame.
+What he means is that you can still be in the process of learning from your mistakes until you deny them.

+> People with the fixed mindset tell us, “If you have to work at something, you must not be good at it.”
+They add, “Things come easily to people who are true geniuses.”

+> Many growth-minded people didn’t even plan to go to the top.
+They got there as a result of doing what they love.

+> “After forty years of intensive research on school learning in the United States as well as abroad, my major conclusion is: What any person in the world can learn, almost all persons can learn, if provided with the appropriate prior and current conditions of learning.” ~Benjamin Bloom,

+> Growth mindset lets people—even those who are targets of negative labels—use and develop their minds fully.
+Their heads are not filled with limiting thoughts, a fragile sense of belonging, and a belief that other people can define them.

 Dweck, Carol S..
 Mindset (p.
 7).
 Random House Publishing Group.
 Kindle Edition.